Search

-This image showcases a fresh take on farmhouse style via a contemporary reading nook
+This image showcases a fresh take on farmhouse style via a contemporary reading nook.
+Farmhouse style alternatives in design.

 A contemporary twist on farmhouse style transforms this lower level into a fresh and relaxing space to both entertain and unwind.
 (Interior Design by Carla Bast | Carla Bast Design)